dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-single-node/02-sentinel.md

 This necessitates reconfiguration and restarts of your server applications.

 In this section, we ascend to the next level of sophistication by introducing an advanced technique: harnessing the capabilities of Redis Sentinel.
-This technique promises to transcend the constraints of downtime, enabling you to execute a migration with uninterrupted service continuity.
+This technique promises to transcend the constraints of downtime, enabling you to execute a migration with _**practically uninterrupted**_ service continuity.

 ## Redis Sentinel